Zylon: The realization and end to Zylon's use in body armor

 Some studies subsequently reported that the Zylon vests might degrade over time and leave their wearers with less protection than expected.
 Second Chance eventually recalled all of its Zylon vests, which led to its bankruptcy.
-The company once was able to claim that it held over 50% of the market for law enforcement body armor, all by itself.
+The company was once able to claim that it held over 50% of the market for law enforcement body armor, all by itself.
 This explains why 98,000 vests were recalled by Second Chance alone.
 Comparable vests cost as much as $1450 at the time, or over $2100 at the end of 2014.

 In early 2005, Armor Holdings, Inc. recalled its Zylon-based products, and decreased the rated lifespan warranty of new vests from 60 months to 30 months.
 In August 2005, AHI decided to discontinue manufacturing all of its Zylon-containing vests.
 This was largely based on the actions of the U.S. government's National Institute of Justice, which decertified Zylon for use in its approved models of ballistic vests for law enforcement.

 The United States Justice Department launched numerous investigations into possible violations of the False Claims Act regarding the defective vests.
 Throughout the course of litigation, settlements totaling more than $136 million were reached with 18 entities involved in the production and sale of Zylon vests.
 The investigations concluded after nearly two decades when the final settlement was obtained with material supplier Honeywell International in late 2022.

 Space elevator research

-A competition was held in the Wirefly X Prize Cup in Las Cruces, New Mexico, US, on October 20–21, 2006.
+A competition was held in the Wirefly X Prize Cup in Las Cruces, New Mexico, on October 20–21, 2006.
 A team from the University of British Columbia entered into the Tether Challenge, using a construction made from Zylon fibers.
 The house tether used by Spaceward, that the other teams would have to beat in strength by 50% in the 2007 Spaceward games, was made of Zylon.